 Cross Country Run

-Thank you to all the children for giving of their very best.
-Well done Oliver in Jade for winning a medal, Isobella, Hannah, Freddie and Daniel in Opal too!
+Thank you to all of the children for trying their very best.
+Well done Oliver (Jade), Isobella (Onyx) and Hannah, Leila, Freddie and Daniel (Opal) for winning a medal!

 Could children have new pencils and glue for the next half-term please?
 If your child's blue pen smudges can you also replace this.
 Blue biros are fine or blue berol handwriting pens.
 Thank you.